 The trick to feeding Neon Tetras is to feed them just enough and never too much.
 Overfeeding can cause the uneaten food to rot, spiking ammonia and throwing the chemistry of your water out of whack, leading to potential disease or the death of your fish.

 Feed them enough that they can eat within a couple of minutes and remove any food that’s uneaten after those couple of minutes.

 Wild Neon Tetras are generally a hard breed of fish but commercial breeding has softened them slightly, making them a little more delicate so we need to take that into consideration when setting up a tank.

-For filtration, a regular sponge filter, or a hang on back filter will be sufficient.
+For filtration, a regular sponge filter, or a hang-on back filter will be sufficient.
 Since Tetras have a small bioload, their filtration needs are very undemanding.
 However, since Neon Tetras are non-aggressive fish that are generally kept within a larger community tank, the filtration requirements will need of the entire aquarium will need to be considered.